open-xml-templating/docxtemplater/readme.md

 # Docxgen.js #

 **docxgen.js** is a small library to generate docx documents given a docx template.
 It can replace tags by their values and replace images with other images.
+It is very user oriented as users can without a lot of programming knowledge create their first template and automatically change variables in it.

 ## Syntax ##